Calls

 • End-Users: The people who will ultimately be using your product or service.
 Understanding their needs and challenges is crucial for crafting a compelling message.
 For example, in a marketing automation software sale, end-users might be the marketing team members.

 By pinpointing these key roles and understanding their relationships, you can craft a multi-pronged approach.
 You can present technical details to the influencers, highlight ROI to the decision-makers, and showcase user experience for the end-users.
-Rafiki’s Smart CRM Sync can be a great tool to use here.
-It automatically populates your CRM fields with key information from calls, like whether someone has the authority to sign a deal, helping you build a more accurate picture of the account structure.
+Rafiki AI's Smart CRM Sync is a powerful tool here — it automatically populates your CRM fields with key information from calls, like whether someone has the authority to sign a deal, helping you build a more accurate picture of the account structure.

 What to Include in an Account Map

 An effective account map should be a clear and concise visual representation of the target organization.
-Here are some key elements to consider including:
+Here are the key elements to include:

 • Visual Structure: A simplified organizational chart or flowchart depicting departments and reporting lines.